 - The Taku River flows from the glacier’s melting water and is one of the best places in Southeast Alaska for fishing.

-- Visitors to Juneau will need to rent lodging in order to stay the night; this is available at hotels and inns scattered around the city, such as the Taku Lodge which offers rooms with a view of the surrounding mountains and lakes.
+- Visitors to Juneau will need to rent lodging to stay the night; this is available at hotels and inns scattered around the city, such as the Taku Glacier Lodge, which offers rooms with a view of the surrounding mountains and lakes.

 See Related: Best Cabin Rentals in Denali National Park